Menu

 The Myth of the Perfect Start

-We’re taught that great work begins with a spark—a brilliant concept that flows effortlessly.
+We're taught that great work begins with a spark—a brilliant concept that flows effortlessly.
 But most beginnings are messy.
 A scribbled note.
 A vague mood board.
-An idea you’re not sure you trust.
-And that’s not failure—it’s the process.
+An idea you're not sure you trust.
+And that's how it actually starts.
+It's the process.

-The blank canvas doesn’t demand perfection; it demands courage.
-A single stroke, even if it’s wrong, breaks the silence.
+The blank canvas demands courage, not a perfect start.
+A single stroke, even if it's wrong, breaks the silence.
 Every project starts with a leap—small, imperfect, but forward.

 Embracing the Void

 So how do you start?
 By trusting the mess.
 Sketch without judgment.
-Collect references that feel right, even if you don’t know why.
+Collect references that feel right, even if you don't know why.
 Let the brief simmer.
-Begin with questions—about your audience, your goals, your spark—because the canvas isn’t truly blank.
-It’s filled with the context you bring.
+Begin with questions—about your audience, your goals, your spark.

-The void is where ideas take shape.
-It’s not a barrier; it’s a space for discovery.
+The void is where ideas take shape—a space for discovery.

-The weight of the blank canvas isn’t a burden—it’s a signal.
+The weight of the blank canvas is really a signal.
 It means you care enough to feel the stakes.
-That you’re ready to wrestle with ideas until they become something real.
-The first mark you make isn’t the end; it’s the invitation to begin.
+That you're ready to wrestle with ideas until they become something real.
+The first mark you make is the invitation to begin.

-Because the truth is, the canvas was never empty.
-It’s holding your experience, your questions, your vision—waiting for you to trust it enough to start.
+And the truth is, the canvas was never truly blank.
+It's holding your experience: your taste, your instincts, your sense of what works.
+It's waiting for you to trust it enough to start.